 Let’s start with what we know about this place in the literal world.
 Washington Square Mall was built in 1973 not long after Highway 217 was completed.
 It was the perfect location, because Washington Square became a cash cow almost beyond belief.
 It remains to this day something like the second or third most profitable mall in the entire United States.
 Twenty years ago I worked at Meier & Frank, a department store in this mall (long since converted into a Macy’s), and while I was working there, the Washington Square location was routinely the second most profitable store in the May Department Store company’s empire, ranking only behind the Lord & Taylor in Manhattan.
 Naturally, if you’ve got a mall you’d better have a movie theater, right?

 The cinema was constructed, I believe, no later than 1980.
 For about a decade it was as profitable as the rest of the mall was.
 I remember seeing movies there in high school; one of my best friends worked there.
 In 1990 its fortunes changed as the Tigard Cinemas multiplex opened not far away.
 Always considered a little trashy, Washington Square began to decline.
 The last movie I saw there was Home Alone which came out at Christmas 1990.
 I went away to college in 1991.
 By the time I returned a few years later the theater was closed.
+[Correction: a reader tells me it was closed in the 2000s.]

 It was always a very mysterious place.
 Dark and brooding, colonies of algae crawled up its faux stucco walls and its windows remained dusty.
 You can see in the various photos a building with distinctive red and white striped awnings next to it–that’s T.G.I.
 Friday’s, which itself declined in the 1990s.
 I could never figure out why, with as profitable as the Washington Square location was, the owners didn’t fall all over themselves to tear down the building and construct something that would get paying retail tenants back on the roll.
 But they didn’t.
 Indeed, Washington Square Cinema remained where it was, for nearly 20 years after it sold its last movie ticket.
 According to the date on the Google Earth imagery, it was torn down between October 2010 and October 2011.